 As I have already noted, the new Girard-Perregaux ww.tc World Wide Time Control John Harrison retains the basic layout of a “worldtimer”, but has it stripped to bare minimum leaving only hour and minute hands, a rotating internal 24-hour ring with day and night indication, as well as the signature “City Disk” with names of big cities corresponding to each respective time zone.

-To make the whole display possible, GP’s artisans first carved cells into the surface of the dial, filled it with enamel of different colors, then baked it inside a small oven at a temperature of 800 C° and, finally, polished the whole layout.
+To make the whole display possible, GP’s artisans first carved cells into the surface of the dial, filled it with the enamel of different colors, then baked it inside a small oven at a temperature of 800 C° and, finally, polished the whole layout.

 As you can see, the dial displays a rudimentary map of the Atlantic Ocean tracing the route of Mr. W. Harrison’s journey from Portsmouth, England, to Port Royal, Jamaica that was undertaken to test the H-4 chronometer.